Minimal Ingredients for Reward Assignment from Expert Demonstrations: Online RL Evaluations

 \subsection{Reward Post-processing}

-Unlike in the offline setting, global reward normalization based on known return bounds is not feasible in the online case, as new trajectories are collected continuously and the maximum or minimum achievable returns are unknown a priori.
-To address this, we adopt the same reward scaling procedure used in Temporal OT \citep{temporal_ot}.
-Specifically, we compute the sum of absolute rewards during the first episode,
+Unlike the offline setting, global reward normalization based on dataset-wide return bounds is not feasible online because trajectories are collected continuously and return ranges are unknown a priori.
+We therefore follow the per-run reward scaling procedure used in TemporalOT \citep{temporal_ot}, applied uniformly across all reward assignment methods.

+\paragraph{Per-run scaling.} Let $\{r_t\}$ denote the proxy rewards produced during the first training episode.
+We compute

-and define a fixed scaling coefficient:
+and define a fixed scaling coefficient

-where we fix $\texttt{auto\_rew\_scale\_factor}=10$ for all experiments.
-This scaling factor is applied uniformly to all subsequent rewards during training, ensuring stable reward magnitudes while preserving the relative structure of the signal.
-This design choice is made to maintain methodological parity with the Temporal OT baseline \citep{temporal_ot} and to ensure a fair comparison across all methods.
+where we set $\texttt{reward\_scale\_factor}=10$ for all experiments.
+This scale is then held fixed and applied to all subsequent rewards during training.
+This procedure stabilizes reward magnitudes while preserving relative reward structure within each run.

-\paragraph{Existence of multiple experts} In addition, online experiments assumes two expert trajectories.
-In this case, rewards are computed independently for each expert demonstration.
-The set of rewards yielding the highest total cumulative reward are selected.
+\paragraph{Seg-Match smoothing.} In MetaWorld, episodes have a fixed horizon, so Seg-Match reduces to strict timestep-to-timestep matching.
+To reduce high-frequency variance in the resulting reward sequence while keeping correspondence fixed, we apply a temporal Gaussian filter to the per-episode reward sequence with standard deviation $0.5$ and kernel radius $T/2$.

+\paragraph{Existence of multiple experts.} In online RL, we use the expert generation code of \citet{temporal_ot} to produce two demo trajectories, again fixed afterwards across seeds and methods.
+For each episode, we compute proxy rewards independently with respect to each expert demonstration and retain the reward sequence induced by the expert that yields the higher total episodic proxy return.